LDH0094/AI-AutoPark/README.md

 This project aims the notion of **"simple, yet powerful autonomous parking."**

 The Unity Parking Enviornment provided (with ML-agents version Release 19) interacts with the Python API.
-Although it is still possible to lauch a project without the python code on your end, this project applied python API so as to control our own  enviornment.
+Although it is still possible to launch a project without the python code on your end, this project applied python API so as to control our own  enviornment.

 ### Why Unity Enviornment and not other?